christophernhill/wspeedi-sigularity/building_the_container/README.md

    └─sda1   8:1    0  500G  0 part /
    ```

-At this point the virtual machine has a bas configuration for use to build an WSPEEDI singularity image - WELL DONE!
-Feel free to have a coffee break.
+At this point the virtual machine has a bas configuration for use to build an WSPEEDI singularity image.